TPD Response to Resistance / Pursuits – Policies and Practices

-The Tallahassee Police Department is committed to enhancing the quality of life in our community, and working in partnership with the community to enforce the law, preserve the peace, reduce the fear of crime while maintaining the highest level of professional standards.
-We recognize that there may be times when the use/application of force may be necessary in order to take a suspect into custody.
-However, TPD officers are trained in the use of a continuum of force and are expected to use that force reasonable necessary to effectively bring a suspect/incident under control, while protecting the life of the officer and/or others.
+The Tallahassee Police Department is committed to enhancing the quality of life in our community and working in partnership with all citizens to enforce the law, preserve the peace, and reduce the fear of crime while maintaining the highest level of professional standards.
+We recognize there may be times when the application of force may be necessary in order to take a suspect into custody.
+However, TPD officers are trained in response to resistance techniques and are expected to use force that is objectively reasonable to effectively bring a suspect/incident under control, while protecting the life of the officer and/or others.

-The following is an explanation of TPD's Use of Force policy which is a guide to selecting effective, reasonable and legal force options during verbal or physical encounters.
+The following is an explanation of TPD's Response to Resistance (Use of Force) policy, which is a guide to selecting effective, reasonable and legal force options during verbal or physical encounters.

 Justifiable use of force is defined in Florida Statutes 776.05

 Response to Resistance (Use of force) policy statement – General Order 60